taniafatmawati/network-packet-analyzer/README.md

 ### Notes

 * The demo script is **loopback-only** and safe.
-* If you want to reproduce external traffic, change the interface and run from another host.
+* For a realistic network demo, capture on your LAN interface and run tests from a different host.
 * Ensure `nmap` and `nc` are installed for full test coverage:

 ```bash